The success of Alberta’s beverage container recycling system is heavily dependent on the customer’s experience at your

 Customer confidence and the reputation of Alberta’s beverage container recycling system are heavily influenced and enhanced by depots providing accurate refunds.

 If a depot provides a refund to an auditor that is greater than +/- $0.50 of the actual total refund value, that audit will be classified as non-compliant.

 A notification will be sent out to depots via their industry email address within three business days of the audit occurring, informing the depot an audit has occurred.
 The depot will receive the audit results within twelve business days of the audit.
-All results will be sent to your industry email account.
-The audit results and record, including pictures of the containers returned to your depot, will be provided to you.
+All results will be sent to the depot’s industry email account.
+The audit results and record, including pictures of the containers returned to your depot, will be provided.

 Challenging an Audit

-If a Depot provides a non-compliant refund, that Depot can expect to receive a second audit within 90 days.
-If this follow-up audit results in a refund that is not within the Industry Standard (+/- $0.50), progressive action will be taken by the BCMB.
-Progressive action consists of a $200.00 levy and further targeted audits.
+If a depot provides a non-compliant refund, that depot can expect to receive a second audit within 90 days.
+If this follow-up audit results in a refund that is not within the industry standard (+/- $0.50), progressive action will be taken by the BCMB.
+Progressive action consists of a $200 levy and further targeted audits.

 In order for a depot to avoid progressive action, the BCMB encourages depots to make every effort to provide each customer with an accurate refund.

 Click the link below to contact a BCMB Compliance Officer:

 Uniform Code of Accounts (UCA) is an integral component of the beverage container recycling system.
 Completion of the UCA is mandatory as the operational and financial data submitted from each depot in Alberta is used to assist the Data Collection Agent (DCA) in recommending handling commissions.
 To learn more about the UCA and how to complete it, click the link below to contact the Alberta Bottle Depot Association (ABDA):

 Uniform Code of Accounts (UCA) compliance is governed by the UCA Compliance By-law.
 Click the link below to be redirected to the BCMB Governing Documents page to view the by-law: